The MHS Journals

 • A person fearing abandonment may be controlling.

-Children and Attachment
+Children and Attachment when dealing with Abandonment

 Children have very little control of how safe or adequate their home is and depend on adults for that security.
 Some level of abandonment fears is normal, as young children often display concern when a parent leaves the room or drops them off at daycare.
 This behavior is a normal part of childhood and is usually not problematic.
 Instead, these fears may demonstrate the ability to form a secure attachment to parents or caregivers, indicative of growing social skills.